kap581/IBM-Project/README.md

 - Integration of live APIs for real-time market prices
 - Development of a WhatsApp-based chatbot interface
 - Voice interaction for accessibility in low-literacy regions

+---

+## Special Thanks

+This project was completed as part of an internship program.
+I would like to express my sincere gratitude to my mentors:

+- **Narendra Eluri**
+- **Tarun Sharma**

+for their invaluable guidance, support, and encouragement throughout the development of this project.